riverbed/steelscript-appresponse/docs/tutorial.rst

 AppResponse Object
 ------------------

-As with any Python code, the first step is to import the module(s) to be used.
-The SteelScript code for working with AppResponse appliances resides in a module called :py:mod:`steelscript.appresponse.core`.
-The main class in this module is :py:class:`AppResponse <steelscript.netshark.core.AppResponse>`.
-This object represents a connection to an AppResponse appliance.
+Interacting with an AppResponse Applicance leverages two key classes:

+* :py:class:`AppResponse <appresponse.AppResponse>` - provides the primary interface to the appliance, handling initialization, setup, and communication via REST API calls.

+* :py:class:`Report <report.Report>` - talks through the AppResponse object to create new report and pull data when the report is completed.

-To start, start python from the shell or command line:
+To start, start Python from the shell or command line:

 .. code-block:: bash